Make Yourself a Winner and Land (Endear Recruiters with Soft Skills)

 Creativity Skills

-Creativity is an essential skill for all jobs and no company has come as far as they have without it.
-It’s what sparks invention and innovation.
+Creativity is essential for all jobs, and no company has come as far as it has without it.
+It sparks invention and innovation.

 For example, if you’re in sales or marketing, creative skills can help you invent new products that meet consumers’ needs or new (and exciting) ways of marketing.
 Also, you can channel creativity into writing, graphic design, or programming.

-Creativity is the ability to imagine beyond what you know, improve processes, and see things from various angles.
+Creativity is imagining beyond what you know, improving processes, and seeing things from various angles.
 Creativity skills involve thinking outside the box, generating new ideas, and exploring endless possibilities.

-Creative people have a different thought process that helps them achieve new possibilities and develop new systems.
-They give organizations a competitive edge by creating new and exciting products or services.
+Creative people have different thought processes that help them achieve new possibilities and develop new systems.
+They give organizations a competitive edge by creating new, exciting products or services.

 The soft skills required for creativity include;